cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 Get access to piazza:

-1. We have provided a special section for you to explain how to get access to piazza.
-Please reveie this section carefully.
+1. We have provided a detailed section about [piazza](#piazza) for you to explain how to get access to piazza.
+Please reveiew this section carefully and create an account or use your existing piazza account to access the class piazza.

----

-:o: TODO: Gregor: add link to the piazza section

----

 Next obtain some cloud accounts which you may use as part of the class: